If you're suffering from neck pain from golf, it can prevent you from fully enjoying something you love.

 Perform a few sets here, and then turn your body away from the anchor point - so the tension now comes from behind you.

 Extend your nose as far forward as possible, and then slowly allow your chin to tuck back in.
-These two movements will go a long way in preventing injury throughout the entire neck upper back region!
+These two movements will go a long way in preventing injury throughout the entire neck - and can even eliminate upper back pain from golf!

 As with all these movements start by getting tension on the band.
 Here though, you'll want to step out from your anchor point laterally, so the tension is coming on the side of your neck rather than the front or back.